JMencius/Arrow/ONTsoftware_misuse_configs/yak/scripts/README.md

 # Description
-This directory archive the use of `yak`<https://github.com/lh3/yak>.
+This directory archives the use of `yak`<https://github.com/lh3/yak>.
 We use `yak` to build the k-mer reference hash table for paired end data.
 This reference is used to evaluate the assembly QV score of `flye`, `shasta` or `medaka`.

 # Execution environment